|A Brief History of The Forum Club|

 The first organizational meeting of the Club was held at The Naples Beach Hotel on November 9, 1984.
-One of the early major supporters was the hotel’s owner, Henry B. Watkins, Jr., and the Watkins family has remained vital to the Club’s success to the present day.
+One of the early, major supporters was the hotel’s owner, Henry B. Watkins, Jr., and the Watkins family has remained vital to the Club’s success until May, 2021 when the hotel was closed.
 Of the twenty people at the first meeting, fourteen agreed to serve on the initial Board, which established an original initiation fee of $25!
 It also set the future course of the Club as non-profit and non-partisan.

 The initial dues were set at $75 annually.
-A vital decision was made by the founders that the Club would pay travel and hotel expenses for the speaker and their spouse, but would not pay an honorarium.
-The Club has never paid a fee or honorarium to any of its distinguished speakers, finding it more challenging and satisfying to invite speakers solely through the efforts by our members, who reach out to friends and colleagues.
+A vital decision was made by the founders that the Club would pay travel and hotel expenses for the speaker and spouse, but would not pay an honorarium.
+The Forum Club has never paid a fee or honorarium to any of its distinguished speakers, finding it more challenging and satisfying to invite speakers through efforts by members, who reach out to friends and colleagues.

-In 1988, Bill Gentry initiated a new dimension to the Club by inviting students from each area high school to the luncheon meetings as guests of a sponsoring club member.
-In 1992, the Board of Directors established the William S. Gentry Student Scholarship Award that is presented each year to one senior from each Collier County high school, in his memory.
-The criteria includes; academic excellence and demonstrated community civic responsibility of the chosen students.
+In 1988, Bill Gentry initiated a new program for the Club by inviting students from each area high school to the luncheon meetings as guests of a sponsoring club member.
+In 1992, the Board of Directors established the William S. Gentry Student Scholarship Award that is presented each year to one senior from each participating Collier County high school in Bill’s memory.
+The criteria includes: academic excellence and demonstrated community civic responsibility of the chosen students.
 The Naples Daily News has been proud to sponsor the students and their administrators for lunch since the inception of the award.